kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     session optional    pam_env.so

 > **WARNING:** Ensure that `pam_mkhomedir` or `pam_oddjobd` are *not* present in any stage of your
-> pam configuration, as they interfere with the correct operation of the kanidm tasks daemon.
+> PAM configuration, as they interfere with the correct operation of the kanidm tasks daemon.

 ### Fedora / CentOS